Uncertainty Quantification for Bayesian Optimization: Abstract

 \section{Abstract}

 Bayesian optimization is a class of global optimization techniques.
-It regards the underlying objective function as a realization of a Gaussian process.
-Although the outputs of Bayesian optimization are random according to the Gaussian process assumption, quantification of this uncertainty is rarely studied in the literature.
-In this work, we propose a novel approach to assess the output uncertainty of Bayesian optimization algorithms, in terms of constructing confidence regions of the maximum point or value of the objective function.
-These regions can be computed efficiently, and their confidence levels are guaranteed by newly developed uniform error bounds for sequential Gaussian process regression.
+In Bayesian optimization, the underlying objective function is modeled as a realization of a Gaussian process.
+Although the Gaussian process assumption implies a random distribution of the Bayesian optimization outputs, quantification of this uncertainty is rarely studied in the literature.
+In this work, we propose a novel approach to assess the output uncertainty of Bayesian optimization algorithms, which proceeds by constructing confidence regions of the maximum point (or value) of the objective function.
+These regions can be computed efficiently, and their confidence levels are guaranteed by the uniform error bounds for sequential Gaussian process regression newly developed in the present work.
 Our theory provides a unified uncertainty quantification framework for all existing sequential sampling policies and stopping criteria.

-\section{Introduction}
+\section{INTRODUCTION}

 The empirical and data-driven nature of data science field makes uncertainty quantification one of the central questions that need to be addressed in order to guide and safeguard decision makings.
 In this work, we focus on Bayesian optimization, which is effective in solving global optimization problems for complex blackbox functions.
 Our objective is to quantify the uncertainty of Bayesian optimization outputs.
 Such uncertainty comes from the Gaussian process prior, random input and stopping time.
 Closed-form solution of the output uncertainty is usually intractable because of the complicated sampling scheme and stopping criterion.